Skip to main content

 The automation.runs.read policy is 100/min per key.
 A 2-second poll is well under that for a handful of concurrent agents.

-Queue a campaign send, then verify
+Queue a send, then verify

-const send = await brew.sends.create({
+const send = await brew.emails.send({

 emailId: 'eml_promo',